-The following table summarizes, on a pro forma basis as of December 31, 2019, the differences between the existing shareholders and the new investors with respect to the number of ordinary shares purchased from us in this offering, the total consideration paid and the initial public offering price of US\$17.0 per ADS before deducting underwriting discounts and commissions and estimated offering expenses.
+The following table summarizes, on a pro forma basis as of December 31, 2019, the differences between the existing shareholders and the new investors with respect to the number of ordinary shares purchased from us in this offering, the total consideration paid and the average price per ordinary share paid at the initial public offering price of US\$ per ADS before deducting underwriting discounts and commissions and estimated offering expenses.
 The total number of ordinary shares does not include ordinary shares underlying the ADSs issuable upon the exercise of the option to purchase additional ADSs granted to the underwriters.